fsemiz/Introduction-To-Data-Structures/IntroductionToDataStructures.md

 Available at: https://github.com/fsemiz/Introduction-To-Data-Structures

 ### Introduction
+In order to solve a problem in the world of computer science and in normal life, we must first make a plan and determine the solution steps.
+This can be likened to looking at a recipe before cooking.
+To make a computer perform a task we need to provide more details.
+Technically speaking an algorithm can be defined as the following: "Finite sequence of instructions to perform a spesific task in a finite amount of time".
+The basis of creating a good algorithm for many problems lies in storing the data to be used in that algorithm in an appropriate and efficient manner.
+By saying efficient we generally talk about storing, accessing, searching and sorting the data in an efficient manner.
+These operations complexities are directly related to which container is used to store that data.

 | ![Algorithm](./images/Algorithm.jpg) |
 |:--:|
 | *Retrieved from https://www.techidence.com/whats-an-algorithm-understand-how-it-works-in-apps-and-websites/* |

 To put it briefly, data structures are containers used to store data.
 However, each data structure is generally built to store a certain type of data.
 A data structure may be efficient in some operations but inefficient in other operations, and this is often the case.
 For this reason, we must choose data structures in accordance with the data at hand.
 For example, if you try to drink a soup with a fork, it will take you quite a while to finish it.
 However, if you use a spoon for soup and a fork for pasta, you will see that you can eat both fast this time.
 The purpose of this session will be to go over the topics of data structures as well as to remind you where and what type of data structures are used in which situation.